How long does it take to get used to glasses?

 getting used to glasses

-When Should You Call Your Optometrist?
+When to Call Your Optometrist

 Frequently Asked Questions